 Double the number of employer provided training and services to 10,000, with a particular focus on high-demand occupational fields.

 Throughout the past decade, Virginia's Community Colleges have been the linchpin to securing the biggest economic development announcements across the state.
 The ability of our community colleges to create and administer customized training programs is a benefit to potentially every employer in Virginia and an essential ingredient to the efforts to attract opportunities to Virginia.
 Some 97 percent of employers who have used this resource at their community college say they would do it again, according to a recent survey.
 As Virginia companies emerge from the recession, our colleges stand ready to help them ensure their employees are on the industry's cutting edge.

 Raise at least $550 million in gifts and grants to support the mission of Virginia's Community Colleges.

-To visit the Virginia Community College System's "Achieve 2015" website, you may click here.
+To visit the Virginia Community College System's "Achieve 2015 - Take Two" website, you may click here.